 What is the difference between SaaS and On-premise?

-SaaS or Software as a Service, a cloud-based solution, is a model where the client needs to rent out software from vendors or providers as it is not readily available in their infrastructure.
+Software as a Service, a cloud-based solution, is a model where the client needs to rent out software from vendors or providers as it is not readily available in their infrastructure.
 The vendor is, therefore, responsible for:

 - Maintaining and managing the application